 Template to Format your Blind Copy Contribution

-Although this contribution formatting template is a publicly available and you are welcome to use it beyond this event, please let us know by email firstname.lastname@example.org about your event.
+Although this contribution formatting template is publicly available and you are welcome to use it beyond this event, please let us know by email email@example.com about how you have adopted it.

 If you require the paper template saved in a previous version of the Microsoft Word Document file format, please contact us via this email address: firstname.lastname@example.org